Black turtle bean nutrition: calories, carbs, GI, protein, fiber, fats

 Calories

-A 100g serving of boiled black turtle beans provides 24.4g of carbohydrates.
+A 100g serving of boiled black turtle beans contains 24.4g of carbohydrates.
 Of these carbohydrates, 8.3g constitute dietary fiber, and only 0.32g are sugars.
-Other carbohydrates include resistant starch, as beans are considered to be “starchy vegetables” and oligosaccharides.

 Black turtle bean is a great source of protein, especially in diets low in meat and dairy.

-In a hundred grams of cooked black turtle beans, 8.18g of protein can be found.
+A 100g of black turtle beans contains 8.18g of protein.
 This protein is considered to be of high quality, as it contains sufficient amounts of all essential amino acids.
-The only essential amino acid that is relatively low in black turtle beans is methionine.

 Protein quality breakdown